anytizer/ocunit/README.md

 __WARNING__: Never execute these tests against your live database or __in server environment__.
 It is likely to overwrite the product information, pricing, images, currencies, session, emails, passwords and more.
 The database may never return to its original state.
-Always duplicate your OpenCart into demo mode only.
+Always duplicate your OpenCart database for use in demo mode.

 ![Sample Output](sample-output.png)